-What is the procedure for enforcement measures against movable property within your jurisdiction?
+30 What is the procedure for enforcement measures against movable property within your jurisdiction?

-The provisions regulating an enforcement measure against movable property distinguish between attachment against tangible and movable objects, attachment against receivables, attachment against claims to be handed out in respect of tangible property and other property rights (such as trademarks, patents, copyrights, licences and shares).
-Enforcement against intangible assets is discussed in question 31.
+The provisions regulating the enforcement measure against movable property distinguish between attachment against tangible and movable objects, attachment against receivables, attachment against claims to be handed out tangible property and other property rights (such as trademarks, patents, copyrights, licences and shares).
+Enforcement against intangible assets will be discussed in our answer to question 31.

 Once the enforcement court permits the creditors to attach tangible movable assets, the bailiff takes charge of the remaining part of the proceedings.
 The bailiff's objective is to generate sufficient revenue to satisfy the creditor's claims within four months.
-The AEA provides for a very general normative framework for the enforcement measures, thus allowing bailiffs a large degree of independence.
+The AEA provides for a very general normative framework for the enforcement measures thus allowing bailiffs a large degree of independence.

 The bailiff is obliged to produce a seizure report listing the attached assets.
-In this way, while remaining with the debtor, the respective assets are transferred into the public domain, and only government institutions may dispose of them.
-Notably, the AEA provides a list of certain types of tangible movable assets, such as food products, pets, certain goods required for the exercise of religious rites, and duties and money amounts before their next payment.
-These types of assets may not be seized by the bailiff.
+This way, while remaining with the debtor, the respective assets are transferred into the public domain, and only governmental institutions may dispose of them.
+Notably, the AEA provides a list of certain types of tangible movable assets such as food products, pets, certain goods required for the exercise of religious rites and duties and money amounts before their next payment.
+Such assets may not be seized by the bailiff.
 Seized assets must be deposited with the court, with specific institutions or with third-party depositories appointed by the creditor.

 The bailiff is the one to decide whether the sale should be direct or through an auction.
-Auctions may be conducted on the internet, at the court's premises, at the premises of a commercial auction house or at the site where the assets are generally held.
+Auctions may be conducted on the internet, at the court's premises, at the premises of a commercial auction house or at the site where these assets are generally held.